Rahulshirke1/PythonWithCoreySchafer/2.numbers/NumberMethodsAndUtilites.md

 ## 🧰 Number Methods

 ### 1. abs() – Absolute Value
+The abs() function in Python returns the absolute value of a number.
+That means it returns the number without its sign.
 ```python
 print(abs(-3))         # 3
 print(abs(3 + 4j))     # 5.0 (magnitude of complex number)
 ```

 ### 2. round() – Rounding Numbers
+The round() function in Python is used to round a number to the nearest integer or to a given number of decimal places.
 ```python
 print(round(3.75))      # 4
 print(round(3.75, 1))   # 3.8
 ```

 ### 3. sum() – Sum of an Iterable
+The sum() function in Python is used to calculate the total (sum) of all elements in an iterable (like a list, tuple, etc.).
 ```python
 print(sum([1, 2, 3, 4]))  # 10
 ```

 ### 4. max() and min() – Maximum and Minimum
+the max() and min() functions are used to find the largest and smallest values from a set of values or an iterable (like a list, tuple, etc.).
 ```python
 print(max(5, 10, 2))  # 10
 print(min(5, 10, 2))  # 2